-A while back, I wrote a post about the 3 best recorders to buy before you set out collecting qualitative data – one-on-one interviews, focus group discussions and so forth, for your dissertation or thesis study.
+A while back, I wrote a post about the 3 best recorders to buy recording qualitative one-on-one interviews, focus group discussions and so forth, for your dissertation or thesis study.
 Recently a couple of researchers got in touch with this question (I will paraphrase):

-“Hello Isaac, I have a recorded interviews for my research study using a [blank] recorder.
+“Hello Isaac, I have a recorded interviews for my research study using a Sony ICD-B600 recorder.
 How do I get them to you so that you can transcribe them for me?”

 A little bit of online research led me to the core of the problem.
 I had a similar issue years ago when I did my first research on the religion and agency.
 I learned to pay close attention to my equipment and plan ahead.
 And it is an issue that I would not like you to have while doing your research.
 Hopefully you are reading this before you have begun interviewing your respondents.

 The basic issue I faced, and that researchers still face today, is the inability to get their recorded data from the recorder to a computer.
 Most older recorders, including some digital recorders do not have a USB port that you can use to transfer data to your computer.

 When I did my first qualitative research, I used a tape recorder, one of those that recorded into a mini-cassette tape.
 I thought my recorder was pretty advanced for the time, since the alternative was to use a larger recorder that recorded the interviews to a normal sized cassette tape.
 Boy was I wrong.
 When it was time to transcribe my interviews, I could not find a transcription machine that could play the tapes.
 But after some struggle, I discovered a way to get the interview audio recordings into a computer as .mp3s and transcribe them.
 Later on in this post I will share the method I used with you.

 What I’d like you to keep in mind is that if you planning to use a cassette tape recorder of any kind or a recorder that does not have a USB port, beware that it will require quite a bit of work on your part to get the recorded interviews into your computer.